rujuldwivedi/Lucknow-Dijkstra/README.md

 ### Inspiration

-Lucknow Metro has been running at a significant loss, reporting a deficit of ₹303 crore as of 2022.
-To help address this issue and encourage more metro usage, this project illustrates the clear benefits of choosing metro travel over taxis by calculating the "payoff" (represented by a variable $sigma$) for various journeys.
-By showcasing the lower fare and time multipliers of metro journeys, we hope to contribute to efforts aimed at making the metro system more profitable, efficient, and widely adopted.
+Lucknow Metro has been running at a significant loss, reporting a deficit of ₹1363 crore as of March 2023.
+To help address this issue and encourage more metro usage, this project illustrates the clear benefits of choosing metro travel over taxis by calculating the "payoff" (represented by a variable $σ$) for various journeys.
+By showcasing the lower fares and time multipliers of metro journeys, we hope to contribute to efforts aimed at making the metro system more profitable, efficient, and widely adopted.

 ## Project Structure